 RESULTS AND DISCUSSION

-The previous findings in the study of the distribution of specialist doctors in the country determined that Semnan and Isfahan provinces have the highest number and Golestan, Kohkiloye, and Boyar Ahmad, South Khorasan, and Sistan Baluchistan provinces have the lowest number of specialist doctors compared to the population (Abolhalaj et al., 2010).
-The examination of the distribution index of specialist doctors in Iran's government hospitals showed that the highest and lowest index of doctors in specialized fields in the provinces of the country were respectively Yazd province with an index of 19.22 and Sistan and Baluchistan province with an index of 8.8 (Taati Keley et al., 2012).
-The findings of the studies after examining the various clinical, paraclinical, service, maintenance, technical support, and administrative departments of the studied hospitals showed that about 19% of the units are by the standard, 17% are higher and about 64% of the units are less than the personnel standard.
+The previous findings in the study of the distribution of specialist doctors in the country determined that Semnan and Isfahan provinces have the highest number, and Golestan, Kohkiloye, Boyar Ahmad, South Khorasan, and Sistan Baluchistan provinces have the lowest number of specialist doctors compared to the population (Abolhalaj et al., 2010).
+The examination of the distribution index of specialist doctors in Iran's government hospitals showed that the highest and lowest index of doctors in specialized fields in the provinces of the country were, respectively, Yazd province with an index of 19.22 and Sistan and Baluchistan province with an index of 8.8 (Taati Keley et al., 2012).
+The findings of the studies after examining the various clinical, paraclinical, service, maintenance, technical support, and administrative departments of the studied hospitals showed that about 19% of the units are by the standard, 17% are higher, and about 64% of the units are less than the personnel standard.
 The Ministry of Health has the strength (Akbari et al., 2012).
 The findings of previous studies, unlike other studies, expressed the high density of hospital support and administrative staff compared to medical staff, so that except for a few support and paraclinical units, the majority of hospitals in the country were facing an increase in the volume of staff (Abolhalaj et al., 2010; Mousaali et al., 2010).

 The global standard for the ratio of nurses to beds is 3 nurses per bed.
 However, in Iran's public hospitals, it is 0.9 per bed, which is even less than one person per bed (Ministry of Health and Medical Education).
 According to the findings of the studies conducted in Japan, England (Horev et al., 2004), and China (Matsumoto et al., 2010), the situation of the nursing workforce in terms of quantity is close to the international standard of 2.6 nurses per bed, but the distribution of nursing staff in hospitals is unfair in different regions.
 Since the most important factor in improving the quality of performance in organizations is sufficient human power, standardizing the number and composition of nursing staff in medical centers can be an effective step in the satisfaction of patients, clients, and nursing personnel.
-Research studies showed that Iran's hospitals do not face a shortage of personnel in terms of other human resources such as administrative, support, financial, and service forces, Para clinical forces, and paramedics (Haghdoost et al., 2010; Mousaali et al., 2010; Arab et al., 2011; Taati Kelley et al., 2012).
+Research studies showed that Iran's hospitals do not face a shortage of personnel in terms of other human resources such as administrative, support, financial, and service forces; para-clinical forces; and paramedics (Haghdoost et al., 2010; Mousaali et al., 2010; Arab et al., 2011; Taati Kelley et al., 2012).
 One of the limitations of the studies conducted in Iran was the absence of a study related to the distribution and quantity of human resources (therapeutic and non-therapeutic) in private hospitals.
 Also, one of the other limitations and weaknesses of this study was the lack of access to some documents and reports of government organizations in domestic and foreign countries.
 The insufficiency of the number of articles on different human resources made it impossible to evaluate the human resources situation from different dimensions.

 CONCLUSION